chipoglesby/chipoglesby.github.io/_posts/blog/2017-01-06-reproducible-template.md

 Since R stores all of the data in memory, you can break your analysis up into as many files as you want.
 If you do that, I recommend keeping track of which files are doing what.
 I normally do this with the `README.md` files within folders.

+Feel free to fork this project on github and make changes for yourself.
+You could even use this in a private repo and then change the upstream to a new repo when you clone this from github.

 If you want to checkout out the project, you can find it here on Github:
 [Reproducible Research Template for R by Chip Oglesby](https://github.com/chipoglesby/reproducibleResearchTemplate)